 October 7 (SAT) and October 28 (ACT) are your last 2023 test dates if you want your scores to be considered for autumn term early action or spring term (both have a November 1 deadline).

 - If you plan to test on either of those dates, you must request that Ohio State receive scores when you register for the test.

 - You won’t be able to review scores from these dates prior to submitting your application by the November 1 deadline.

-Applicants who will have been out of high school for two or more years by their term of enrollment are not required to submit scores.
+You're not required to submit scores if you will have been out of high school for two or more years by your term of enrollment.

 How does Ohio State look at scores?

 When considering students for admission, scholarships, or Honors and Scholars selection, we consider the best official composite / combined score from a single test administration.
 Ohio State does not mix sub-scores from multiple tests or adjust scholarship values for higher test scores submitted after the scholarship’s published deadline.

 Nov.
 1, 2023